SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

 Let us take a look at some notes about `populate()`:

-- If no document is found, then the field will be **null**.
+- If no document is found, then the field will be **null**

-- We can chain populate method for populating **multiple** fields.
+- We can chain populate method for populating **multiple** fields

-- If we have an array of documents and the documents are not found, it will return an empty array.
+- If we have an array of documents and the documents are not found, it will return an empty array

-- If there are two populate methods, populate the same field, the second populate will override the first one.
+- If there are two populate methods, populate the same field, the second populate will override the first one

 We can populate based on a **condition**: